 | Employment history | Employers, job titles, date ranges | Medium |

-| Property ownership | All real estate holdings and purchase prices | High |
+| Property ownership | Real estate holdings and purchase prices | High |

 | Vehicle registrations | Make, model, year, plate in some jurisdictions | High |